A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

-Various techniques for constructing dialog when \textbf{provided input} in the form of structured predefined knowledge have emerged, which can be clustered under three main approaches: (1) predefined language templates, (2) wrapping the slots and values in natural language, and (3) generating natural language conditioned on the input.
-There are also methods that \textbf{do not have input provided}.
-Instead, these methods adopt an approach centered around discovering entity-based slots and values through learning.
-These strategies typically leverage access to a training dataset, often curated by human annotators, although alternatively, systems can undergo training or fine-tuning on artificially generated dialogues.
-This study identifies three distinct approaches for achieving latent-space discovery of TOD-specific entity attributes, namely in (1) Section \ref{sec:variational_inference} through variational inference, (2) Section \ref{sec:few_shot} few-shot learning and (3) Section \ref{sec:in_context_learning} in-context learning.
+Various techniques have emerged for constructing dialogue from \textbf{provided input} in the form (semi)structured, predefined knowledge, which can be grouped into three main approaches: (1) predefined language templates, (2) wrapping the slots and values in natural language, and (3) generating natural language conditioned on the input.
+There are also methods that operate \textbf{without predefined input}.
+These methods adopt an approach centered on discovering entity-based slots and values through learning.
+These strategies typically rely on training datasets often curated by human annotators; alternatively, systems may be trained or fine-tuned on artificially generated dialogues.
+We identify three distinct approaches for achieving latent-space discovery of TOD-specific entity attributes, (1) variational inference, (2) few-shot learning, and (3) in-context, discussed in Sections \ref{sec:variational_inference}--Section \ref{sec:in_context_learning}. \note{Methods that rely on provided input do not require training, while variational inference, few-shot learning, and in-context learning require training, fine-tuning, or contextual learning at inference time.}